Air Fryer Recipe

 Method

-- Wash the cauliflower thoroughly and cut into bite-sized florets.
+- Wash the cauliflower well, then cut it into bite-sized florets.

 - In one bowl, whisk the eggs.
-In another bowl, combine panko breadcrumbs, grated cheddar, garlic powder, paprika, salt, and pepper.
+In a second bowl, mix together the panko breadcrumbs, grated cheddar, garlic powder, paprika, salt and pepper.

-- Dip each cauliflower floret in the egg mixture, then roll in the breadcrumb mixture to coat.
+- Dip each cauliflower floret into the egg mixture, then roll it in the breadcrumb mixture until coated.

 - Preheat the air fryer to 190°C (375°F).

-- Place the coated cauliflower bites in the air fryer basket in a single layer and spritz with olive oil spray.
+- Arrange the coated cauliflower bites in the air fryer basket in a single layer, then spritz with olive oil spray.

-- Air fry for 12-15 minutes, turning halfway through, until golden brown and crispy.
+- Air fry for 12-15 minutes, turning halfway through, until the bites are golden brown and crisp.

 Why this works in an air fryer